rej696/dissertation/handin_dir/README.md

 model at intervals determined by the input data.

-`make emu` uses the protocol grammar filter to deterministically generate the spacepacket data from the input data
+`make emu` uses the protocol grammar filter to deterministically generate the spacepacket data from the input data.

 `make emu-raw` uses hardcoded raw spacepacket data that have been written by hand.